 To keep it simple, particular activities trigger the release of dopamine.
 In turn, this stimulates a region of the brain known as the nucleus accumbens, which regulates desire, motivation and the feeling of reward.

-Extensive stimulation of this pathway can lead to alterations in the brain linking that reward feeling with desire and motivation (R).
+Extensive stimulation of this pathway can lead to alterations in the brain linking that reward feeling with desire and motivation.

-The strength and duration of dopamine release has a major impact on the changes in the brain, which is why drugs such as cocaine and methamphetamine can become so addictive as they significantly increase dopamine levels in the brain (R).
+The strength and duration of dopamine release has a major impact on the changes in the brain, which is why drugs such as cocaine and methamphetamine can become so addictive as they significantly increase dopamine levels in the brain.
 It’s difficult to investigate these effects in people due to the ethical issues surrounding introducing potentially addictive substances to people.
-However, a significant amount of work has been performed in animal models, whereby depletion of dopamine from the animal brain significantly reduced addictive behaviour, but adding dopamine stimulating drugs significantly increased addictive behaviour (R,R).
+However, a significant amount of work has been performed in animal models, whereby depletion of dopamine from the animal brain significantly reduced addictive behavior, but adding dopamine stimulating drugs significantly increased addictive behavior (R,R).

 See also: AKT1 gene – the Weed Gene